 What is a Dental Crown?

 A crown is a protective restoration for your tooth.
 You could think of it as sort of porcelain helmet that covers the affected area and also protects the tooth from any further damage.
 With a crown, your tooth is restored to its original strength, stability and appearance.
 Crowns can be made of materials other than porcelain, but dentists generally prefer to use porcelain because it is strong, translucent and most resembles a natural tooth.
+Many patients are good candidates for dental crowns if their teeth require restoration.

 When you visit Dr. Schlesinger to have a crown installed, first he will numb your tooth and the surrounding area using a local anesthetic.
 Then, using special dental tools, he will remove any decayed areas and take an impression of the tooth in order to ensure that the crown can be properly fitted.
 That impression is sent to a lab, where a master ceramicist will create your crown.